St. Patrick's Day - Laughing with Snakes in Kid's Books

 Patrick's of Pratt Street, billed as America's Oldest Irish Pub since 1847 often sponsors a Tour of Ireland with Sister Anne.
 Friends of mine skipped the tour last year, but had a bit of difficulty finding lodgings along their route (all usually full, even in the off season).
 However, they had a delightful time.

-The tour includes the cities of Dublin, Donegal, Westport, and Galway and shopping at woollen mills and pottery factories.
-Other sites to see iclude the Cliffs of Mohr, the Holy Shrine of Knock, Donegal Castle, The Giant's Causeway, Newgrange, St. Patrick’s Cathedral, and the Old Bushmills Distillery, among others.
+The tour includes the cities of Dublin, Donegal, Westport, and Galway and shopping at woolen mills and pottery factories.
+Other sites to see include the Cliffs of Mohr, the Holy Shrine of Knock, Donegal Castle, The Giant's Causeway, Newgrange, St. Patrick’s Cathedral, and the Old Bushmills Distillery, among others.
 I've seen pictures of most of these places now, and they are all beautiful settings.

 Happy Saint Patrick's Day!